Asynchronous Task Execution with QgsTask

 else:

-2. Pre-Fetching Data and Registering with the Task Manager
+2. Pre-Fetch Data and Register with the Task Manager

 Fetch all required data on the main thread before task submission.
-Once submitted, the task manager handles thread allocation and lifecycle management.
+Once submitted, the task manager handles thread allocation and lifecycle.
+Note how vector and raster data access patterns — specifically the use of layer.getFeatures() and geometry cloning — are applied here to guarantee thread safety.

 python